jorgecarleitao/pyglet-gui/docs/manager.rst

 ViewerManagerGroup
 -------------------

-Because each manager is independent of each other, it makes sense to draw them in different vertex groups to know which one is drawn on top. :class:`ViewerManagerGroup` is used for that:
+Each :class:`~pyglet_gui.manager.Manager` is independent of each other, but they are drawn on the same window, so, they need different vertex groups to know which one is drawn on top.
+A :class:`ViewerManagerGroup` is defined for that:

+.. currentmodule:: pyglet_gui.manager

 .. class:: ViewerManagerGroup

-    A viewer manager group is a Pyglet's ordered group, i.e. a drawing group that preserves ordering.
+    A Pyglet's ordered group, i.e. a drawing group that preserves ordering with a unique ordering on instances of ViewerManagerGroup.

-    To define a order, this class has a class attribute

-    This group uses a a distinct order, :attr:`own_order`, to distinguish itself from other Pyglet's Ordered groups.
+    This group uses its own order, :attr:`own_order`, to distinguish itself from other Pyglet's Ordered groups.

     .. attribute:: own_order

-        The same value as :attr:`order` used for comparisons between ViewerManagerGroup.
+        The same value as :attr:`order`, used for comparisons between ViewerManagerGroup.

-    To this, it defines __eq__, __lt__ and __hash__ that compare against ViewerManagerGroup using :attr:`own_order` and against other ordered groups using :attr:`order`.
+    This group defines `__eq__`, `__lt__` and `__hash__` that compare against ViewerManagerGroup using :attr:`own_order`
+    and against other ordered groups using :attr:`order`.

+    Te different ViewerManagerGroup don't know each other, but always know if they are on top of all.
-    To send this group to the top, you call :meth:`pop_to_top`:
+    To send this group to the upmost top group, it defines the method :meth:`pop_to_top`:

      .. method:: pop_to_top

-        Sets :attr:`own_order` to the highest value amongst all instances of ViewerManagerGroup, ensuring the particular instance becomes the top on the group.
+        Sets :attr:`own_order` to the highest value amongst all instances of ViewerManagerGroup, ensuring the instance becomes the top.

      .. method:: is_on_top